 Does Eating Less Slow Aging Process?
 Scientists Say Yes

-With the passage of time, as the body grows older, people have to grapple with aging.
-While you cannot stop the body from growing old, you can control the aging process.
+With the passage of time and as the body grows older, people have to grapple with aging.
+While one cannot stop the body from growing old, it is possible to control the aging process instead.

-How?
-Well, not just by using those anti-age miracle moisturizers or serums, but by controlling and monitoring the calorie intake.
+It's not just about using those anti-age miracle moisturizers or serums, but by controlling and monitoring the calorie intake.
 That's right!
 Eat less to live better, as evidenced by a new study.

 According to researchers, there exists an astonishing link between one's food intake and ribosome.
 Since aging happens at a cellular level, eating less may potentially slow down the process.

 Reducing one's calorie intake impacts the aging that takes place within a cell.
 The scientists discovered that when ribosomes — which are responsible for generating protein in a cell — slow down, the process of aging is automatically influenced in a positive manner.
 The slowing down of ribosomes leads to aging decelerating as the ribosomes are able to repair themselves.

 "The ribosome is a very complex machine, sort of like your car, and it periodically needs maintenance to replace the parts that wear out the fastest.
 When tires wear out, you don't throw the whole car away and buy new ones.
 It's cheaper to replace the tires," says John Price, the senior author and a biochemistry professor at the Brigham Young University.